Kometa-Team/Kometa/docs/config/settings.md

 ??? blank "`missing_only_released` - Used to filter unreleased items from missing lists.<a class="headerlink" href="#missing-only-released" title="Permanent link">¶</a>"

-    <div id="missing-only-released" />Whilst running a collection or playlist, when PMM handles missing items to either
+    <div id="missing-only-released" />Whilst running a collection or playlist, when Kometa handles missing items to
-    report it to the user, report it to a file, or send it to Radarr/Sonarr all unreleased items will be filtered out.
+    either report it to the user, report it to a file, or send it to Radarr/Sonarr all unreleased items will be filtered out.

     <hr style="margin: 0px;">